-PhD research candidate under supervisors Dr Wouter Buytaert and Prof Adrian Butler, in collaboration with NGO Concern Worldwide.
+PhD research candidate under supervisors Prof Wouter Buytaert and Prof Adrian Butler, in collaboration with NGO Concern Worldwide.

-Title of Research: "Groundwater and Conflict in the Horn of Africa," with a focus on drought modelling in Somaliland using low-cost groundwater sensors and citizen science.
+Title of Research: "Groundwater and Conflict in the Horn of Africa," with a focus on drought forecasting in Somaliland using low-cost groundwater sensors.
 The project investigates the feasibility and utility of low-cost groundwater monitoring systems in better informing drought early warnings for preventative actions by governments, NGOs and communities.

 Somalia, including the self-declared independent Republic of Somaliland, is one of the poorest countries in the world, devastated by conflict and suffering from the most severe droughts in living memory.
 Estimated fatalities from the 2011 drought total 250,000, and a further drought in 2016/17 required humanitarian aid for 6 million people.
 In dry conditions with unreliable surface water, rural communities in Somalia and Somaliland face water insecurity and depend on limited shallow wells for water supply.
-However, with no groundwater monitoring consistently practiced, there is little information for communities, governments or humanitarian agencies to anticipate accurately when these wells will run dry.
-This can lead to inaccurate and late emergency aid, by which time the impacts of malnutrition, health, community displacement and conflict have developed.
+However, with no hydrological data collection on the ground consistently collected, there is little information for communities, governments or humanitarian agencies to anticipate accurately where and when these wells will run dry.
+This lack of drought exposure information leads to inaccurate and late emergency aid, by which time the impacts of malnutrition, health, community displacement and conflict have developed.

 Our research group at Imperial College London have developed wireless groundwater sensors, capable of SMS transmission, that can give humanitarian agencies real-time information of water levels and their rate of depletion.
-At a cost of less than £200, these sensors can be widely deployed to create a reliable monitoring network that issues early warnings of where and when water will run dry.
-Through a partnership with NGO Concern Worldwide in 2017, sensors have been successfully tested in Gabiley, Somaliland.
+At a cost of less than £200, these sensors can be widely deployed to create a technically reliable monitoring network that issues early warnings of where and when water will run dry.
+Through a partnership with NGO Concern Worldwide in 2017, sensors have been tested in Gabiley, Somaliland.
 Will's project now aims to scale-up monitoring to a regional scale.
 His work will explore what insights can be modelled from the collected data, as well as how best to tailor and deliver any outputs inline with stakeholder-needs.